eun4231/DGNN_analysis/ASTGNN/README.md

 The dataset used for ASTGNN is obtained from the Caltrans Performance Measurement System (PeMS).

 # Train and Test
+Set --config with a configuration file to train and test the model.

-We take the commands on PEMS04 for example.
+Sample commands on PEMS04 dataset:

-Step 1: Process dataset:
+Step 1: Preprocess the dataset:

 ```python
 python prepareData.py --config configurations/PEMS04.conf